jayinai/nail-machine-learning/README.md

 L<sub>2</sub> regularization term: ||w||<sup>2</sup> = w<sub>1</sub><sup>2</sup> + w<sub>2</sub><sup>2</sup> + ... + w<sub>n</sub><sup>2</sup>

-A common alternative is L1 regularization, which is the sum of the absolute values of all feature weights:
+A common alternative is L1 regularization, which is the ***sum of the absolute values** of all feature weights:

 L<sub>1</sub> regularization term: ||w|| = ||w<sub>1</sub>|| + ||w<sub>2</sub>|| + ... + ||w<sub>n</sub>||

-And a regression ***model with L1 regularization is called Lasso, and a model with L2 regularization is called Ridge***.
+And a regression ***model with L<sub>1</sub> regularization is called Lasso, and a model with L<sub>2</sub> regularization is called Ridge***.

+Another interesting property: while L<sub>2</sub> regularization encourages weights to be small, it doesn't force them to exactly 0.0; ***L<sub>1</sub> can push weights to zero, thus in a way performing feature selection.*** This can come in handy when you have hi dimensional data

-In practice we would multiply the regularization term by a scalar called ***lambda*** (hence `minimize(loss(data|model) +  lambda * complexity`) to control the degree of penalization.
+Also, in practice we would multiply the regularization term by a scalar called ***lambda*** (hence `minimize(loss(data|model) +  lambda * complexity`) to control the degree of penalization.
 Too high a lambda value and the model might become too simple and runs the risk of underfitting, while too low a lambda value the model will becoming too complex and might overfit.
 When lambda is zero, the model essentially doesn't have any regularization at all.

 Another regularization technique is called dropout, which is almost exclusively used in neural network training.
 Dropout randomly selects neurons to ignore during training to reduce the complexity of neural network models.
 More on dropout later.